UzairMK/Tech_Test_Raindrops/README.md

-#### Presence of string tests
+#### Presence of text tests

 The aim of the tests in this set is to make sure if a number is divisible by 3, 5 or 7, that the output string contains their associated text regardless of what other information might be in the string.
 It also makes sure that "Pling" and "Plang" are always next to each other if both are present and the same with "Plang" and "Plong".

 ##### Tests

-- PlingPresentInAnyNumberDivisibleBy3
+- PlingPresentInAnyNumberDivisibleBy3_ReturnedStringContainsPling
-- PlangPresentInAnyNumberDivisibleBy5
+- PlangPresentInAnyNumberDivisibleBy5_ReturnedStringContainsPlang
-- PlongPresentInAnyNumberDivisibleBy7
+- PlongPresentInAnyNumberDivisibleBy7_ReturnedStringContainsPlong
-- PlingPlangPresentInAnyNumberDivisibleBy3And5
+- PlingPlangPresentInAnyNumberDivisibleBy3And5_ReturnedStringContainsPlingPlang
-- PlangPlongPresentInAnyNumberDivisibleBy5And7
+- PlangPlongPresentInAnyNumberDivisibleBy5And7_ReturnedStringContainsPlangPlong

 ##### Example